otsaloma/emacs.d/README.md

 emacs.d
 =======

 This is my personal Emacs configuration, i.e. `~/.emacs.d`.
-It contains oddities (e.g. entirely redesigned keybindings) and, for some features, dependencies on unavailable executables or assumptions about a particular platform and environment.
-It is not a recommended general-use solution and is unlikely to be of popular interest as-is.
+It is unlikely to be of much interest to others as a whole, but is available for reading and inspiration.

 All needed packages not included in Emacs itself should be available via ELPA.
 You can install them in one go with the following shell command.